Growing Physics Program Offers an Expanding Universe of Possibilities

 Ashley Horan ’15 had been captivated by the night sky since she was a little girl and when Professor Alessandro Massarotti saw her promise as an astrophysicist he guided her to a constellation of opportunities that allowed her to explore her passion to its fullest.

 Together, Stonehill College students and faculty cover topics that range from the foundations of quantum physics and relativity to the search for planets around other stars and the search for life in the cosmos.
 In addition to having access to our faculty’s extensive breadth of expertise, students also benefit from small class sizes that allow for high levels of individual attention.

 Campus Resources Bring Science to Life

-Stonehill has made a significant investment in steadily expanding its resources, regularly purchasing the equipment necessary to recreate many of the major experiments behind our current understanding of physics.
+Stonehill College has made a significant investment in steadily expanding its resources, regularly purchasing the equipment necessary to re-create many of the major experiments supporting our current understanding of physics.

 The Physics B.S. is designed for students who are interested in pursuing a graduate school degree in either physics or astronomy, and those students who seek immediate employment in teaching, private industry or government jobs that require an advanced knowledge of physics.

 The Physics B.A. is designed for students who wish either to pursue an interdisciplinary field or to teach at a primary or secondary level.
-The Physics B.A. can also be awarded as part of our Engineering 3+2 Program in partnership with the University of Notre Dame.
+The Physics B.A. is primarily awarded as part of our Engineering 3+2 Program in partnership with the University of Notre Dame.